This guide explores some of the tips and tricks in marketing the Resale App with Social Media Influencers

-For example, if you are a secondary market business is wanting to promote your new customized resell interface you should look for influencers that have the following:
+For example, if you are a secondary market business is wanting to promote your new customized Resale App you should look for influencers that have the following:

 This way the influencer you pick is more likely to have followers that have similar interests and will be more likely to try out your new service.

 When picking an influencer to work with consider selecting one that is local or from your area this way they are likely to have followers who also are from the area.